zahmed02/CS3001-Microservices-Network-Manager/README.md

 ## Overview

 A cloud-native microservices management platform with an integrated API gateway and real-time ChatOps interface.
 This project demonstrates a complete microservices architecture with service orchestration, load balancing, and interactive network management capabilities.
-It features:
+It features the following:

 - **API Gateway**: Centralized entry point for all microservices with load balancing and health monitoring
 - **Three Core Microservices**: User, Product, and Order services with RESTful APIs